 How I got here

 I call myself a “recovering perfectionist”.
 I have spent my life holding myself to very high standards, which has made me very driven.
 Most whom know me well would say I’m relentless.
 In the past, this also lead to a great deal of anxiety and self-criticism.
 Although it was heart-wrenching, the loss of my dad to suicide when I was 19 was a turning point in recognizing my own mental health struggles and inspired me to admit I couldn’t handle it on my own and I sought out help.
 It was incredibly hard to confess to others, let alone myself that the way I was doing things was not healthy.
 I learned a great deal about myself, my resilience and my capacity to heal through therapy and grieving that loss.
 Working on an ambulance as an EMT for over 10 years has taught me a lot about compassion, empathy and focusing on building a fulfilling and satisfying life because it could be over sooner than we expect.
 I also developed a passion for supporting my first responder family during my time in EMS.
-I was overwhelmed with the amazing support and encouragement by my EMS family as I went through a painful divorce, which strengthened my commitment to showing up for my fellow EMS workers and I joined Peer Support where I became invested in doing more to support mental wellness of others.
-With encouragement from my Peer Support Clinical Supervisor Joanne Rupert, LPC I decided to attend graduate school so I could pursue a career as a clinical counselor.
+I was overwhelmed with the amazing support and encouragement by my EMS family as I went through a painful divorce, which strengthened my commitment to showing up for my fellow EMS workers.
+I joined Peer Support where I became invested in doing more to support mental wellness of others.
+With encouragement from my Peer Support Clinical Supervisor, I decided to attend graduate school so I could pursue a career as a clinical counselor.
 During my time in graduate school, I developed a passion to work with veterans and spent a year interning at the VA doing individual and group therapy with veterans which was incredibly rewarding.
 I want to spend my career as a counselor helping improve the lives of those whom have sacrificed a great deal to serve others.

 Changing my mindset

 I can’t pinpoint a particular day when I decided to shift my mindset, in fact it was a series of careful selections that has lead me to where I am now.
 When I realized my marriage was irreparable, I decided I needed to be strong enough to survive my divorce, not only for my kids, but for myself.
 As I took better care of myself, I began to shift my goal from wanting to “survive” my divorce to “thrive”.
 I cannot credit one person, quote, book, therapy session or “ah ha” moment that did the trick.
-It was so many things – it was declaring that I matter too, the cumulative consumption of encouraging media/material, weeding out draining relationships, clinging to those who inspire, challenge and cheer me on, exercising for health and positive self-image, leaning into discomfort and loving my goofy, nerdy, creative self – then picking those things every single day.
+It was so many things – it was declaring that I matter too, the cumulative consumption of encouraging media/material, weeding out draining relationships, clinging to those who inspire, challenge and cheer me on, exercising for health and positive self-image, leaning into discomfort and learning to love my goofy, nerdy, creative self – then picking those things every single day.
 I constantly remind myself there is no practice-life, there is just this life.

 I have always been an active person.
 I excelled in many competitive sports growing up including swimming, gymnastics, cheerleading, pole vaulting & track.
 I was trained for and gained an enthusiasm for weightlifting during high school which helped me develop a healthier body image that fit me better.
 I began seeing myself as strong and capable as I celebrated new PRs and muscle definition, and noticed decreased anxiety and improved self-esteem.
 Following my undergraduate education with a focus on psychology, sociology and criminology, I considered entering law enforcement.
 Feeling unsure of that career path, I enrolled in an EMT course so that I could have a “gold star” on my resume for whatever career I decided to pursue.
 I excelled in the course and decided to get hired as an EMT and have been at it ever since!
 EMS repeatedly shows you the consequences of living an inactive lifestyle and neglecting your health, so it is a regular reminder to move and maintain my health.
 In 2019 I completed my first Spartan Beast race which was the most physically demanding challenge I have ever put myself through and loved it!
 Training for the race and pushing myself through the miles and obstacles reminded me that I can do hard things.
 I will be completing my next Spartan race this fall.